 Make sure that your primary cooking area is large enough to match the required 80 inches per person.

-This will give you enough room to move your meat around form hot to cold zones or create an indirect grill setup.
+This will give you enough room to move your meat around from hot to cold zones or create an indirect grill setup.

 Another extra is that you can probably even smoke on your gas grill with this size grill because of the multiple burners.

 BTU stands for British Thermal Units and will tell basically how hot your grill can get.

 Let’s start with the rule of thumb you need 80 – 100 Btu per square inch of primary cooking space for your gas grill.

 If you use this formula you will not fall for “the let’s buy a grill with the most Btu’s” to be on the safe side.

 - Too much BTU will make your grill use more gas than needed.